 This test is a regular part of a basic or comprehensive metabolic panel.

 You may have this test to diagnose or monitor kidney disease.
-The most common cause of high potassium level is kidney disease.
+The most common cause of a high blood potassium level is kidney disease.

 Potassium is important to heart function.